Guided Winter Glacier Tours

 Active Military: $50 per person

-This means having a thermal base layer (pants and long sleeve top), a mid-base layer which includes a fleece or hoodie, followed by an insulated winter jacket (preferably with a waterproof shell in case of snow).
+This means having a thermal base layer (pants and long-sleeve top), a mid-base layer including a fleece or hoodie, and an insulated winter jacket (preferably with a waterproof shell in case of snow).

-Insulated or fleece-lined snow pants are a must, along with insulated, waterproof winter boots.
+Insulated or fleece-lined snow pants and insulated, waterproof winter boots are a must.

-Wool socks, or perhaps two pairs of wool socks will keep your feet warm in the sub-zero temperatures.
+Wool socks or two pairs of socks will keep your feet warm in sub-zero temperatures.

 Don’t forget winter gloves or mittens, a warm hat, and a face/neck protector (this can be a lifesaver when the cold winter winds roll in).

-Sunglasses or ski goggles are encouraged as it can be very bright on the ice.
+Sunglasses or ski goggles are encouraged as they can be very bright on the ice.
 Feel free to bring a backpack with water, snacks, and extra layers.

 *Alaska Residents & Active Military stationed in Alaska ask about special pricing options.